 Will’s early career offered releases such as Seasons, the award winning first single off his debut EP released late 2016, which enjoyed time in the Top 10 on the iTunes chart.

 Will has been described by peers in the country music industry as one of the hardest working artists they know.
 2018 alone saw him travel some 50,000kms touring regional NSW, ACT along with North and Central QLD.
 A definite crowd favourite can be put down to his vibrant, energetic stage presence and willingness to give it his all every time he hits the stage.
-He has opened for the likes of Morgan Evans, Shannon Noll, Icehouse, Diesel, The Whitlams, Hoodoo Gurus, The Baby Animals, The Black Sorrows, Kingswood, Col Finley and The Viper Creek Band while also appearing at some of Australia’s most popular country music festivals, including Tamworth Country Music Festival, Groundwater Country Music Festival, Savannah in the Round, Winton Outback Festival, Round Up for CMC Rocks (Rockhampton) and Gympie Music Muster in the Grand Final of the 2019 Talent Search.
+He has opened for the likes of Morgan Evans, Shannon Noll, Icehouse, Diesel, The Whitlams, Hoodoo Gurus, The Baby Animals, The Black Sorrows, Col Finley and The Viper Creek Band while also appearing at some of Australia’s most popular country music festivals, including Tamworth Country Music Festival, Groundwater Country Music Festival, Savannah in the Round, Winton Outback Festival, Round Up for CMC Rocks (Rockhampton) and Gympie Music Muster in the Grand Final of the 2019 Talent Search.

-Over the past few years, Will has been steadily building a solid, loyal fan base.
-With a genuine gift of storytelling, combined with compelling vocals and the ability to connect with a crowd, Will Day is fast becoming one of Australia’s premier rising artists and one that will undoubtably be around for many years to come.
+In recent years, Will has been steadily building a solid, loyal fan base.
+With a genuine gift of storytelling, combined with compelling vocals and the ability to connect with a crowd, Will Day is fast becoming one of Australia’s premier rising artists and one that will undoubtedly be around for many years to come.

 For further information on Will Day: